 What you can claim for

 All insurance policies issued from 1 February 2012 provide a cover of $340,000.
-See current scheme and cover for more information.
+See Do I need HBC insurance? for more information.

 Making a claim